-Just like many things in life, we learn as we go.
-We do things the best way we know how until we learn a better way.
-Concrete raising is no different.
-The technology available to contractors has changed dramatically over the past decade!
-Mudjacking was the only option available for a very long time.
-Its limitations prompted the development of a better solution.
-As a result, a special polyurethane material was developed as a repair option far superior to mudjacking.
-Polyurethane is replacing the old technology at a rapid pace.
-In fact, polyurethane is required on large highway projects where mudjacking is not even allowed as a repair option.
-However, not all contractors have made the investment necessary to provide polyurethane.
-This page will explain some of the basic reasons why you should always avoid mudjacking as a repair option.
+We learn as we go, as we do with many things in life.
+We do things the best we know how to do them until we learn a better way.
+Concrete raising is no exception.
+Over the last decade, the technology available to contractors has changed dramatically!
+For a very long time, mudjacking was the only option.
+Its shortcomings sparked the development of a better solution.
+As a result, a special polyurethane material was created as a far superior repair option to mudjacking.
+Polyurethane is rapidly replacing old mudjacking technology.
+Consequently, polyurethane is required on large highway projects and many other engineered repairs where mudjacking is not an option for repair.
+However, not all contractors have made the appropriate investment in polyurethane.
+This page will explain some of the fundamental reasons why you should never use mudjacking as a repair method.

-The process of mudjacking is raising concrete with a slurry.
-This “slurry” is typically made up of clay, sand, and water.
-Some contractors claim to add cement to their mixture, while others do not.
-Yet, other contractors claim to utilize a concrete slurry.
-This is something we discuss specifically in the next section.
-Regardless of the mixture used, all mudjack contractors drill large holes through your concrete and pump a wet mixture beneath the slab to “float it up”.
+Mudjacking is the process of raising concrete with a slurry.
+This “slurry” is usually composed of clay, sand, and water.
+Some contractors claim to include cement in their mix, while others do not.
+Other contractors, however, claim to use a concrete slurry.
+This is covered in detail in the following section.
+Regardless of the mixture used, all mudjacking contractors drill large holes through your concrete and pump a wet mixture beneath the slab to “float it up”.

-To our knowledge, no mudjacker is “certified” or accountable to a certifying body.
-Without any third-party oversight, controls, or documentation, you really have no way of knowing for sure what a mudjacker is putting beneath your concrete.
-It’s too hard to know who to believe when every mudjacker seems to have a “special slurry” that’s better than the next guys.
-As you can see, a fundamental problem with mudjacking is the lack of controls or inconsistency from contractor to contractor.
-To eliminate confusion, and uncertainty, we highly recommend only relying on contractors that are certified.
+No mudjacker is “certified” or accountable to a certifying body, as far as we know.
+You have no way of knowing what a mudjacker is putting beneath your concrete without third-party oversight, controls, or documentation.
+It’s difficult to know who to believe when every mudjacker claims to have a “special slurry” that outperforms the competition.
+As you can see, a fundamental issue with mudjacking is a lack of controls or inconsistency between contractors.
+We strongly advise only using certified contractors to avoid confusion and uncertainty.

-We raise a lot of mudjacked concrete, it makes up a large portion of the work we do.
-Witnessing the large, ugly holes and cracks that have formed as a result of failing mudjack material is a regular occurance for our crews.
-We take time to observe mudjacking failures.
-We inspect the holes drilled, cracks that have formed as well as the mudjacking slurry used to raise it.
-Although customers were sold a “concrete slurry”, mudjacking materials show obvious signs of slumping down and erosion, or nearly complete washout.
-We will occasionally collect samples of the mudjacking material.
+We raise a lot of mudjacked concrete; it accounts for a large portion of our work.
+Witnessing the large, unsightly holes and cracks caused by failing mudjack material is a common occurrence for our crews.
+We take our time observing mudjacking failures.
+We inspect the drilled holes, cracks that have formed, and the mudjacking slurry that was used to raise it.
+Despite being sold as a “concrete slurry,” mudjacking materials show obvious signs of slumping and erosion, or nearly complete washout.
+We will take mudjacking material samples on occasion.
 We use these samples to better understand its characteristics and see how it stands up to our polyurethane in controlled testing: Poly vs Mud 1, Poly vs Mud 2

-In every case of mudjacking, we find material that will not stand up to moisture.
-As mudjacking materials soften or wash out, your concrete will not have the proper support.
-With areas unsupported, continued sinking stresses and strains slabs which can result in large cracks and uneven surfaces.
-Combined with the large, unsightly mudjacking holes, concrete in this condition prompts many people to bear the huge expense of replacement.
+Every time we raise concrete that was previously mudjacked, we find remains of mudjacking material that are clearly not moisture resistant.
+Mudjacked concrete is not properly supported as mudjacking materials soften or wash away.
+With unsupported areas, sinking stresses and strains slabs, resulting in large cracks and uneven surfaces.
+When combined with large, unsightly mudjacking holes, concrete in this condition forces many people to bear the astronomical cost of replacement.

 Some mudjackers may try to “sell you” on a concrete slurry.
 They may say it’s “permanent” and claim it will not wash away.
-A true concrete mixture would in fact resist washout.
-However, based on our experience, all mudjacking slurries are subject to erosion.
+A truly high quality concrete mixture would in fact resist washout.
+However, based on our experience, all mudjacking slurries are not what their claimed to be and are subject to erosion.

-A contractor’s salesman will always make a compelling case how good their concrete slurry is for concrete raising.
-In a desperate attempt to sway you further, they may even stoop to trying to scare you away from polyurethane.
+A contractor’s salesman will always make an interesting case about how good their concrete slurry is for concrete raising.
+To sway you further, they may even try to scare you away from polyurethane.
 Mudjackers are notorious for pretending to have environmental concerns with poly, all the while using products made from polyurethane in their everyday lives.
 However, let’s not ignore the elephant in the room:

-Concrete is the problem.
+Concrete is the material your currently having a problem with.
 Adding more concrete is NOT the solution.
-This would be similar to having your basement flood, and a contractor suggesting you add more water to it.
-It just doesn’t make any common sense.
+This would be like having your basement flood, and a contractor suggesting you add more water to it.
+It just doesn’t make any sense.

 In addition to the problem of excessive weight, a wet slurry will typically shrink as the water evaporates from the material.
 The shrinkage alone can allow raised concrete to drop.
 This accounts for why mudjacking companies are notorious for “over-lifting” slabs.